Site Selection Names LVEDC One of Top 20 Economic Development Corporations in U.S.

 This is a testament not only to LVEDC itself, but to the region’s record-breaking economic growth in recent years, and to the collaborative efforts of the Lehigh Valley’s stakeholders, municipalities, developers, and partners working together to help advance the regional economy.

-“It’s an honor to be recognized as one of the United States top economic development organization,” said Don Cunningham, LVEDC’s president and CEO, “but this is really a Lehigh Valley award.
+“It’s an honor to be recognized as one of the United States top economic development organizations,” said Don Cunningham, LVEDC’s president and CEO, “but this is really a Lehigh Valley award.
 It takes a village to grow a region’s economy and the Lehigh Valley gets it done because of our incredible partnerships.”

 LVEDC has received one of Site Selection’s Mac Conway Awards for Excellence in Economic Development, which are awarded annually to 20 local and regional economic development agencies across the nation for their roles in helping to deliver prosperity to their communities.